Chart Color Schemes

 AreaSearch assessment of residential development activity positions Gowrie Junction among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Gowrie Junction had around 16 new homes approved annually over the past five financial years, totalling approximately 82 homes.
-As of FY-26, three approvals have been recorded.
-On average, 3.5 people moved to the area each year for every dwelling built between FY-21 and FY-25.
-This has led to demand significantly exceeding new supply, typically resulting in price growth and increased buyer competition.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Gowrie Junction had around 16 new homes approved annually over the past 5 financial years, totalling an estimated 82 homes.
+So far in FY-26, 3 approvals have been recorded.
+On average, 3.5 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.
+New dwellings were developed at an average value of $469,000, moderately above regional levels.

 Frequently Asked Questions - Development